Initiate a new roster entry

 Click Submit new entry.
 Whoops!

 That means that something is not right.
-Most likely the two copies of the authentication code were not the same.
+Most likely the two copies of the confidant code were not the same.

 Click OK.
-Input the data again, carefully ensuring that the two entries of the authentication code are the same.
+Input the data again, carefully ensuring that the two entries of the confidant code are the same.
 Click Submit new entry.

 The roster with new entry